 About The School

-- introduces children at an early age to another
+- introduces children to another language and culture,

-and lets all participants experience some Lernvergnuegen -
+... and lets all participants experience some Lernvergnuegen - the pleasure of

 learning something new and exciting.